Rail freight transport: Double-stack containerization

 Most flatcars (flat wagons) cannot carry more than one standard 40 ft container on top of another because of limited vertical clearance, even though they usually can carry the weight of two.
 Carrying half the possible weight is inefficient.
 However, if the rail line has been built with sufficient vertical clearance, a double-stack car can accept a container and still leave enough clearance for another container on top.
 Both China and India run electrified double-stack trains with overhead wiring.

-In the United States, Southern Pacific Railroad (SP) with Malcom McLean came up with the idea of the first double-stack intermodal car in 1977.
+In the United States, the Southern Pacific Railroad (SP), with Malcom McLean, developed the first double-stack intermodal car in 1977.
 SP then designed the first car with ACF Industries that same year.
-At first it was slow to become an industry standard, then in 1984 American President Lines started working with the SP and that same year, the first all "double stack" train left Los Angeles, California for South Kearny, New Jersey, under the name of "Stacktrain" rail service.
-Along the way the train transferred from the SP to Conrail.
+At first, it was slow to become an industry standard, then in 1984 American President Lines started working with the SP.
+That same year, the first all "double stack" train left Los Angeles, California for South Kearny, New Jersey, under the name of "Stacktrain" rail service.
+Along the way, the train transferred from the SP to Conrail.
 It saved shippers money and now accounts for almost 70 percent of intermodal freight transport shipments in the United States, in part due to the generous vertical clearances used by U.S. railroads.
 These lines are diesel-operated with no overhead wiring.

 Double stacking is also used in Australia between Adelaide, Parkes, Perth and Darwin.
 These are diesel-only lines with no overhead wiring.
 Saudi Arabian Railways use double-stack in its Riyadh-Dammam corridor.
 Double stacking is used in India for selected freight-only lines.

 Rolling highways and piggyback service

 In some countries rolling highway, or rolling road, trains are used; trucks can drive straight onto the train and drive off again when the end destination is reached.
 A system like this is used on the Channel Tunnel between the United Kingdom and France, as well as on the Konkan Railway in India.
-In other countries, the tractor unit of each truck is not carried on the train, only the trailer.
-Piggyback trains are common in the United States, where they are also known as trailer on flat car or TOFC trains, but they have lost market share to containers (COFC), with longer, 53-foot containers frequently used for domestic shipments.
+In other countries, the tractor unit of each truck is not carried on the train; only the trailer is.
+Piggyback trains are common in the United States, where they are also known as trailer on flat car or TOFC trains.
+Still, they have lost market share to containers (COFC), with longer, 53-foot containers frequently used for domestic shipments.
 There are also roadrailer vehicles, which have two sets of wheels, for use in a train, or as the trailer of a road vehicle.